 For filing a valid Rectification Request u/s 154 following pointers should be adhered to

-- The Income Tax Return corresponding to the relevant Assessment Year should have been processed.
+- The Income Tax Return corresponding to the relevant Assessment Year should have been processed in CPC, Bangalore.

-- In case, Intimation u/s 143(1)/154 is not available with you, then you can apply for new service request for intimation on efiling website.
+- In case, Intimation u/s 143(1)/154 is not available with you; then you can apply for a new service request for intimation on the filing website.

-- In case you have mistakenly submitted/uploaded wrong documents, you can withdraw your rectification request within end of the day of request.
-And, submit a new rectification request.
+- In case you have mistakenly submitted/uploaded the wrong documents, you can withdraw your rectification request by the end of the day of the request.
+And submit a new rectification request.

-- Submission of Rectification can be done also in cases where rectification rights transferred to AO
+- Submission of Rectification can also be made in cases where rectification rights are transferred to AO.

 - Only online rectification can be filed in the case of electronic returns.

-- You can file a rectification request only if previous rectification request is processed (if any)
+- You can file a rectification request only if the previous rectification request is processed (if any)

-- You need not upload XML file in case you are correcting Tax Credits.
+- You need not upload an XML file in case you are correcting Tax Credits.

-- You should be a registered user on an efiling portal to file rectification request.
+- You should be a registered user on an efiling portal to file rectification requests.

 - In case the refund has been adjusted against the demand of other Assessment Years.
-In such a case, if problems are related to the other assessment year then, rectification requests should be filed for the other assessment years i.e., demand year and not for the current year.
+In such a case, if problems are related to the other assessment year, then rectification requests should be filed for the other assessment years, i.e., the demand year, and not for the current year.